 At first glance, much of the ‘budget’ furniture on the market looks similar to better quality alternatives (except maybe the colour).
 Many of the most popular designs are quickly copied and mass produced using lower grade teak and lower cost production methods.

-Joints may not be properly machined or poorly assembled – they are glued together or improperly supported with corner pieces or additional screws.
+Joints may not be properly machined or poorly assembled – they could be glued together or improperly supported with corner pieces or additional screws.
 These may look great for a year or two, but time spent outside will quickly result in wobbles and breaks.
+Tabletops and legs may also not be as generous in proportion as the better brands.